ringcentral/ringcentral-web-phone/README.md

         - `incoming` &mdash; path to `incoming.ogg`, audio file for incoming call
         - `outgoing` &mdash; path to `outgoing.ogg`, audio file for outgoing call
     - `onSession` &mdash; this callback will be fired each time User Agent starts working with session (incoming or outgoing)
+    - `enableQos:true` &mdash; will enable quality of service for webRTC calls , you can view the voice quality of calls in analytics portal

 ### Attaching Media Streams